Ballingarry Thurles - Old Church graveyard

 Donohill - Road outside rectory

-A black dog was said to haunt this stretch of road, although there have been no sightings for at least one hundred years.
+A black dog haunted this stretch of road, although there have been no sightings for at least one hundred years.

 Fethard - McCarthy's public house